dpranantha/dpranantha.github.io/_posts/2021-01-06-accessing-and-transforming-objects-in-kotlin-via-reflect.md

 ```

 We can further extract the codes inside `let` into an extension function of ExampleClass.
 However, the problem is that
-my data classes have a lot of fields, i.e., between 50 and 100.
-This makes transformation logic rather tedious, not to mention extra effort for codes maintenance.
+my data classes have many fields, i.e., between 50 and 100.
+It makes transformation logic rather tedious, not to mention extra effort for code maintenance.

-To avoid writing repetitive, and long lines of codes, I had to once again rely on my old friend, reflection (using [kotlin-reflect](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/)).
+To avoid writing repetitive and long lines of code, I had to once again rely on my old friend, reflection (using [kotlin-reflect](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/)).
-So instead of writing transformation for each data class and accessing each of its property member, I just need to use reflection to fill out all the TableRow field.
-I can even set a table schema
+Thus, instead of writing transformation for each data class and accessing each of its property members, I can use reflection to fill out all the TableRow fields.
-for Google BigQuery table using reflection, since it has all information on the nullability and type of each property within a class.
+Also, I can set a table schema for a Google BigQuery table via reflection.
+Kotlin reflection has all information on the nullability and type of each property within a class.

-The codes are really concise and save me from trouble in both maintaining the codes like adding/removing property from a data class (assuming there is a design process to maintain `backward-compatibility`),
+The codes are concise and save me some trouble from maintaining the code, such as adding/removing a property from a data class (assuming there is a design process to maintain `backward-compatibility`)
-or even introducing new data classes into the codes.
-Here is what it looks like.
+or introducing new data classes into the codes.
+Here is what it looks like

 ```kotlin
 inline fun <reified T : Any> T.toTableRow(): TableRow {